12 December 2025

 Black start: batteries restore power after a blackout

+After a total shutdown, someone has to go first.
 Several countries are now testing battery-led restoration but Australia is furthest ahead.
 Research from CSIRO found that grid-forming batteries can restart larger areas of the network more reliably than thermal plants.
+As coal and gas plants retire, Australia will need around 2 GW of grid-forming batteries by 2028 just to maintain it’s restart capability.

 As solar generation grows, output concentrates in the same hours, and capture rates collapse.
 This is solar cannibalisation.

-In Spain, May capture prices dropped from €13/MWh in 2024 to €2/MWh in 2025.
-Around 23% of solar generation occurred during negative-priced hours.
+In Spain, May capture prices dropped from €13/MWh in 2024 to €2/MWh in 2025 and around 23% of solar generation occurred during negative-priced hours.

 Co-located battery storage reshapes the revenue profile.
 Pairing solar with a 4-hour system could lift revenues by around 85%.